dertom95/Urho3D-Blender/readme.md

 At the moment the handling with runtime, installation, addon dependencies is a bit compilcated but I will work on this to make it more user-friendly in the future.

+**INFO** If you struggle to install this addon, there is [another exporter](https://github.com/1vanK/Urho3D-Blender/tree/2_80) also based on reattiva's addon for blender 2.8+ that might worker better for you.

 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------
 OLD INSTRUCTIONS